 2011 was a very early vintage.
-According to the average of last 60 years, we recorded, in Pauillac:
+According to the average for the last 60 years, we recorded, in Pauillac:

 – 9 days advance for the bud-break